The Comprehensive Guide to Voluntary Administration (Updated 2021)

 During voluntary administration, the administrator’s role is to oversee the process of assessing the company’s prospects, whether that’s returning to trading, DOCA, or liquidation.
 Like the liquidator, the administrator needs to contribute to an outcome that’s the most lucrative for creditors.
 However, he or she also has an obligation to explore the possibility of the company’s return to trading and its future profitability through a DOCA.
 Hence, his or her responsibility is broader than only considering the creditors’ interests.

 Another point of difference between liquidation and administration is the company’s status.
 Once a company enters liquidation, the company’s end is near and the legal entity will soon cease to exist.
-With administration, however, the company might continue to exist depending on the recommendation of the administration and the decision of the creditors.
-While the company stops trading when it enters voluntary administration, this is temporary until they decide what to do next.
+With administration, the company might continue to exist depending on the recommendation of the administration and the decision of the creditors.

 Implications for creditors